MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

     Turning on the Source Order Viewer shows the order of the elements in the source code as numeric overlays on the page
 :::image-end:::

+For detailed walkthrough steps, navigate to [Test keyboard support using the Source Order Viewer](test-tab-key-source-order-viewer.md).

 ## Testing contrast of text colors during various states

 ### Checking text color contrast in the default state

-For detailed walkthrough steps, see [Check text-color contrast in the default state using the Inspect tool](accy-test-inspect-text-contrast.md).

 In addition to the automatic color contrast tests shown earlier, you can also use the **Inspect** tool to check whether individual page elements have enough contrast.
 If contrast information is available, the **Inspect** overlay shows the contrast ratio and a green checkbox icon for elements that have enough contrast, and a yellow alert icon for those that don't.